V1taS/Currencify/README.md

 - GeneratedImageAssets.swift - contains references to images.
 - GeneratedBundleAccessor.swift - provides access to the bundle.

-To use: save this script and run it in the terminal with the command `swift CreateLocalizedStrings.swift`.
+To use: save this script and run it in the terminal with the command `swift CreateLocalizedStrings.swift`

 ![Tuist badge](https://img.shields.io/badge/Powered%20by-Tuist-blue)